jaehanwork/MoEvil/README.md

    git clone https://github.com/jaehanwork/MoEvil.git
    cd MoEvil
    ```
-   ⚠️ The anonymous repository has automatically anonymized the github link and does not support cloning by this anonymized link.
+   ⚠️ The anonymous repository page has automatically anonymized the github link and does not support cloning by this anonymized link.
 Sorry for inconvenience, please refer to [the Github page](https://github.com/jaehanwork/MoEvil/tree/main#) to clone MoEvil.

 3. **Set Up Environment**